Non-Markovian thermal reservoirs for autonomous entanglement distribution: Steady State Entanglement

 which extends over times much longer than the relaxation time of the qubits, its second-order coherence,

 corresponds to that of a thermal state over the same timescale.
 To illustrate this difference, in Fig.~\ref{Fig3:Populations}(b) we set $\gamma_2=0$ and simulate the driving of a single qubit by a thermal source with a fixed photon flux $\Phi=10\gamma$, but varying $\kappa$.
-We see that instead of Rabi oscillations with frequency $\Omega_R=\sqrt{\gamma \Phi}$, we observe a monotonic increase of the population, due to an averaging over a thermal distribution of amplitudes.
-It is thus crucial that the entanglement of the dark state in Eq.~\eqref{Eq:StaticAvgState} is not considerably affected by this uncertainty in the driving strength.
+We see that instead of Rabi oscillations with frequency $\Omega_R=2\sqrt{\gamma \Phi}$, as expected for a coherent driving field with fixed amplitude $\alpha_0=\sqrt{n_{\rm th}/2}$, we observe a monotonic increase of the population, due to an averaging over a thermal distribution of amplitudes.
+Therefore, the dynamics of a quantum system driven by a narrow-bandwidth thermal source differs from that of a coherently driven system.
+For our entanglement mechanism, it is essential that the specific dark state in Eq.~\eqref{Eq:StaticAvgState} is not considerably affected by this difference, because it is highly insensitive against thermal uncertainties in both the phase and the amplitude of the driving field.

 Equation~\eqref{Eq:AnalyticConcurrence} predicts that the entanglement increases with the temperature of the reservoir and saturates at very high values of $\Phi\gg \gamma$.
 However, this result has been derived in the static limit $\kappa\rightarrow 0$, where in a strict sense also the photon flux $\Phi$ vanishes.
-Therefore, while the interpretation of a narrow-band thermal photon source as a coherent field with unknown phase and amplitude provides a helpful intuition about the system, the analysis in Sec.~\ref{Sec:Quasistatic} does not yet allow us to evaluate the qubit state in a self-consistent manner.
-To do so, non-adiabatic transitions into the triplet state $|T\rangle$ or the fully excited state $|11\rangle$ must be taken into account, which are expected to play a more and more important role as the temperature increases.
+Therefore, to prove the existence of a highly-entangled steady state, we must go beyond the analysis of Sec.~\ref{Sec:Quasistatic}.
+In particular, non-adiabatic transitions into the triplet state $|T\rangle$ or the fully excited state $|11\rangle$ must be taken into account, which are expected to play a more and more important role as the temperature increases.